 Find out if the training you’re delivering is engaging and effective.
 Are you meeting the expectations of participants?
 Are they getting the instruction or information they thought they would?
 Use this feedback for continuous improvement.

 Two trainers might deliver the same course material quite differently—and that diversity allows you to attract more students.
 Still, you want to know that all trainers are capably delivering training.
 Use surveys to gather students’ opinions of teacher effectiveness.

 What do students or employees think of your organization’s job training and development programs?
 Do offerings support their career goals and ambitions?
 What education programs do they need to meet their objectives?

 Could seniors in your community use a hands-on technology course?
-Are newbie parents interested in childbirth and parenting classes?
-Do members of your religious organization need any advanced spiritual training?
+Are newbie parents interested in parenting classes?
 Use surveys in your community, workplace, healthcare or fitness organization to plan classes and training that will benefit your residents, employees, patients or clients.
 Test potential offerings using SurveyMonkey Audience, which gives you access to millions of respondents similar to your target audiences.

 If your survey is short and sweet, there’s a greater chance more respondents will complete it.

 Give people the opportunity to give you additional thoughts and other feedback by choosing from the multiple question types including some open-ended questions with text boxes for unstructured responses.